Alexyo21/Polari3DS/README.md

 ## Usage of the streaming capability

-1. Go to the rosalina menu->streaming->start strea
+1. Go to the rosalina menu->streaming->start streaming
 2. Type the IP of your 3DS into the python script
 3. Install the dependencies with `pip3 install pygame pillow numpy`
 4. Start the script with `python3 streaming.py 4`